Real Estate Purchase Checklist

 Even a parking ticket or a late water bill issued to the previous owner of your home can complicate the process of purchasing a home.
-Protect your largest financial investment for a one-time fee of a owner’s title insurance policy provides coverage and peace of mind for as long as you own your home.
+Protecting your largest financial investment for a one-time fee of an owner’s title insurance policy provides coverage and peace of mind for as long as you own your home.

 8. Prepare for Closing